Round Lake, Illinois: History

 In 1908 White and his partners acted to incorporate the station area.
 The proposed village population was too small to meet incorporation requirements, so area farmers were included in the village with the understanding that, once incorporation was successful, their farms would be disconnected.
 On January 7, 1909, Round Lake incorporated with White as village president.
 Soon after, those farmers who wished to disconnect were allowed to do so—an act which prevented present-day residents of the village from having any public access to their namesake lake.

 A fire in 1917 destroyed the Armour operation in the village, although a dormitory housing winter ice cutters survived.
 Noticing vacation resorts which had sprung up around the lake, the Armour Company remodeled its dormitory into a rural summer retreat for company employees.
 The praise showered on the Round Lake environment by them helped bring a slow trickle of nonagricultural residential growth to the village.

 With post–World War II expansion into the suburbs, Round Lake's Armour-era reputation as a rural refuge acted as a magnet for development.
 People began moving into the unincorporated area around the lake and demanding municipal services.
 The village of Round Lake failed to make those annexations.
 As a result, new communities, using the words "Round Lake" in their corporate titles, arose.
 This resulted in a duplication of political hierarchies and village services which still exists.

 Since the 1970s, Round Lake has embarked on an expansive annexation program.
 With ongoing development of those areas, Round Lake was expected to continue to grow.

 Between 2000 and 2010, the village grew by 213.1%, from 5,842 to 18,289.
 The population growth stalled heavily in the 2010s, and Round Lake's population in 2020 was 18,721.

 Geography

 Round Lake is located approximately 55 miles northwest of Chicago's Loop.

-According to the 2010 census, Round Lake has a total area of 5.635 sqmi, of which 5.47 sqmi (or 97.07%) is land and 0.165 sqmi (or 2.93%) is water.
+According to the 2021 census gazetteer files, Round Lake has a total area of 5.72 sqmi, of which 5.56 sqmi (or 97.20%) is land and 0.16 sqmi (or 2.80%) is water.

+Lakes

+Round Lake is located in the northeast corner of the village and is bounded by Lakeview Drive and Lake Shore Drive.